DouglasConnect/edelweiss-data-python/README.md

 The [official EdelweissData documentation](https://edelweissdata.com/docs/about) has more in-depth information about the various parts of EdelweissData.

-In the [examples directory of this libraries Github page](https://github.com/DouglasConnect/edelweiss-data-python/tree/master/examples) you can find several Jupyter notebooks which repeat the walkthroughs from the official EdelweissData documentation but using the edelweiss_data library instead of direct HTTP calls shown with JavaScript.
+In the [examples directory of the official documentation repository](https://github.com/DouglasConnect/edelweiss-data-docs/tree/master/example-notebooks) you can find several Jupyter notebooks which repeat the walkthroughs from the official EdelweissData documentation but using the edelweiss_data library instead of direct HTTP calls shown with JavaScript.

 # Getting started